AIComputing101/gpu-programming-101/modules/module2/examples/README.md

 ## Notes

 These examples are designed to be educational and performance-oriented.
-Use the provided Docker environment for consistent toolchains (CUDA 12.9.1, ROCm 7.0-complete).
+Use the provided Docker environment for consistent toolchains (CUDA 12.9.1, ROCm latest).
 Binaries are emitted to the `build/` directory by the Makefile.